 Due to the Existing Fund's status as a licensed SBIC, the Existing Fund has the ability to issue debentures guaranteed by the SBA at favorable interest rates.
 Under the Small Business Investment Act and the SBA rules applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time debentures guaranteed by the SBA in an amount up to twice the amount of its regulatory capital, which generally is the amount raised from private investors.
-The maximum statutory limit on the dollar amount of outstanding debentures guaranteed by the SBA issued by a single SBIC as of September 30, 2006 is currently \$124.4 million (which amount is subject to increase on an annual basis based on cost of living increases).
+The maximum statutory limit on the dollar amount of outstanding debentures guaranteed by the SBA issued by a single SBIC as of December 31, 2006 is currently \$127.2 million (which amount is subject to increase on an annual basis based on cost of living increases).

 Debentures guaranteed by the SBA have a maturity of ten years, with interest payable semi-annually.
 The principal amount of the debentures is not required to be paid before maturity but may be pre-paid at any time.
 Debentures issued prior to September 2006 were subject to pre-payment penalties during their first five years.
 Those pre-payment penalties no longer apply to debentures issued after September 1, 2006.
-As of September 30, 2006, the Existing Fund had issued \$31.8 million of debentures guaranteed by the SBA, which debentures had a weighted average interest rate of 5.77% per annum.
+As of December 31, 2006, the Existing Fund had issued \$31.8 million of debentures guaranteed by the SBA, which debentures had a weighted average interest rate of 5.77% per annum.
 Based on its \$21.3 million regulatory capital, the Existing Fund has the current capacity to issue up to an additional \$10.7 million of debentures guaranteed by the SBA.

-Following the offering, we anticipate that the Existing Fund will be able to have up to the \$124.4 statutory maximum outstanding in debentures guaranteed by the SBA.
+Following our Offering in February 2007, the Existing Fund is currently able to have up to the \$127.2 statutory maximum outstanding in debentures guaranteed by the SBA.